 Representatives of the Secretary of State's office will be on hand to assist with renewing or correcting driver's licenses, converting existing standard driver’s licenses into REAL ID driver’s licenses, obtaining renewed or first time Standard or REAL state IDs, issuing free state IDs for seniors aged 65 or older, and purchasing license plate stickers.
 Attendees can also register to be an organ donor/tissue donor and register to vote while applying for a driver’s license or identification card.
 A list of acceptable documents required can be found at the library or online at www.ilsos.gov.

-9 days ago, Village of Forsyth
+4 months ago, Village of Forsyth

 Mobile DMV Graphic